oliversalzburg/plantdb/packages/documentation/docs/how-to/create-plantlog-spreadsheet.md

     -   **pH** - The pH level.

         This is a measurement of how acidic or basic a solution is.
 Plants usually have a pH range in which they can utilize nutrient most ideally.
-If the pH strays too far from acceptable levels, some plants even die. _If_ you record pH during watering or mearing levels in soil or watering containers, this would go into this column.
+If the pH strays too far from acceptable levels, some plants even die. _If_ you record pH during watering or measuring levels in soil or watering containers, this would go into this column.
 If you've never heard of this or don't care about pH, ignore this column.

     -   **Product used** - The name of a product used on the plant.

         If you are fertilizing or applying a pest control product, it is usually a good idea to note down the name of the product for later reference.
-This name goes in here.

     !!! danger